Idksouls/TCP1101_Assignment/PART1.md

 ## Problems Encountered & Solutions

-Describe the problems encountered and provide the solutions / plan for the solutions.
+No problems encountered at the moment.